auth0/docs/articles/hooks/extensibility-points/send-phone-message.md

 ---
 # Send Phone Message

-If you decide to use SMS as a multi-factor authentication, you can configure how you want Auth0 to send the messages in the [SMS configuration dialog](/multifactor-authentication/factors/sms#administrative-setup).
+If you decide to use SMS as a factor for multi-factor authentication, you can configure how you want Auth0 to send the messages in the [SMS configuration dialog](/multifactor-authentication/factors/sms#administrative-setup).

-If you select the 'Custom' SMS delivery method, you need to create an **Send Phone Message Hook** that will let you write your own code to send the message.
+If you select the 'Custom' SMS delivery method, you need to create a **Send Phone Message Hook** that will let you write your own code to send the message.
 This allows you to use whatever SMS provider you want.

 ::: note
 The `triggerId` for the Pre User Registration extensibility point is `send-phone-message`.
 To learn how to create Hooks for this extensibility point, see [Create New Hooks](/hooks/create).